Preparing Your Office Space for Rapid Company Growth

 A company starts the year with 120 employees, all working in the same office.
 With around 140 workstations – some permanent, some flexible – this seems manageable.
 Hybrid working is unofficial, but happening.

 By the end of the year, the team has grown to 180 employees.
-And suddenly, the space, which was once dynamic, starts to feel dysfunctional.
-Here’s what broke down:
+And suddenly, the space, which was once dynamic, starts to feel dysfunctional:

 • A tight desk-to-headcount ratio became impractical when the number of employees working on-site on peak days skyrocketed.

-• Employees arrived and found no available workstations, resorting to kitchen counters or simply leaving the office and heading out to a café.
+• Employees arrived and found no available workstations, resorting to kitchen counters or simply leaving the office.

 • Meeting rooms were fully booked, with constant scheduling conflicts creating friction.